antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 If you have an app that talks to a database, or an app that is made up of a couple of different processes that communicate with each other, then we think Tye will help ease some of the common pain points you've experienced.

+We have recently demonstrated Tye in a few Build sessions that we encourage you to watch, [Cloud Native Apps with .NET and AKS](https://aka.ms/Build2020AppDev-CloudNativeApps) and [Journey to one .NET](https://aka.ms/dotnetjourney)

 ## Tour of Tye

 ### Installation